 When leakage is minimal, there is better visibility on cost control.

 Demand management as a cost saving measure

-While traditional measures are still relevant and valuable in helping save your company money, organizations across the world are continuing to feel the challenges brought on by COVID-19, and therefore are looking towards demand management as an additional cost saving measure.
+While traditional measures are still relevant and valuable in helping save your company money, organisations across the world are continuing to feel the challenges brought on by COVID-19, and therefore are looking towards demand management as an additional cost saving measure.

-In business travel, demand management refers to the costs savings delivered when the volume of air travel, hotel and car hire being booked is re-evaluated and adjusted by the organization to save money.
+In business travel, demand management refers to the costs savings delivered when the volume of air travel, hotel and car hire being booked is re-evaluated and adjusted by the organisation to save money.
 Simply put, the less trips booked, the more money a company will save.